Photo by: Mohamed Hassan via Pixabay

 Making connections in training is very important for learning.
 As professional trainers, we need to understand the concept of making connections in training, know why it is essential for learning, and know how to do it.

 Whether we train virtually, through e-learning, in a classroom, or one-on-one, making connections is key.
 I’m talking about making a human connection with individual learners or with your group of learners.
 It is important to make connections with your participants so they feel welcome, comfortable, confident, and safe.
 If someone is scared, anxious, nervous, frustrated, or angry, they will struggle to learn.
 These emotions become barriers, preventing participants from connecting and learning from you.

 Once we identify and knock down these barriers to learning, the fun can begin and participants will engage with us and stay engaged throughout the learning process.
 This does not happen automatically though.
 We must design training to include many techniques that help create a positive environment for learning to take place.
 We also need to use interpersonal skills and simple human behaviors at the right times to promote connections and learning.

 Here are five specific techniques we can use to connect with our participants:

-To learn what master trainers do to create a positive climate for learning, successfully lead groups, and motivate learners, check out our Advanced Instructional Techniques workshop.
+To learn what master trainers do to create a positive climate for learning, successfully lead groups, and motivate learners, bring our Advanced Instructional Techniques workshop on-site for your team.
 This workshop will give you countless new ideas and sources of inspiration to enhance your instructional style and techniques!